A gradient flow approach to the Boltzmann equation: Introduction

+This particular variational structure seems to have been explicitly identified for the first time by Grmela, see e.g.~\cite[Eq.
+(A7)]{Grm93}.
+For jump processes a similar structure is connected with the large deviations on the path level for the empirical measure of a growing number of independent particles, see e.g.~\cite{PRST20}.
+Here, the resulting structure can at least formally can be related to the large deviations of the Kac particle system that we describe below.

-\subsubsection{Consistency for Kac's random walk}
+\subsection{Consistency for Kac's random walk}

-As a second application we use the gradient flow structure to give a new and simple proof of the convergence of Kac's random walk to the solution of the spatially homogeneous Boltzmann equation.
+A central motivation for considering the gradient flow structure just described is to give a new proof of the convergence of Kac's random walk to the solution of the spatially homogeneous Boltzmann equation.
 Kac introduced his random walk in the seminal work \cite{Kac56} as a probabilistic model for $N$ colliding particles.
 It is a continuous time Markov chain on the set $\cX_N$ of $N$ velocities with fixed momentum and energy,

 In each step, two uniformly chosen particles $i,j$ collide, i.e.~$\bv$ is updated to $R^\omega_{ij}\bv = (v_1,\dots,v_i',\dots,v_j',\dots,v_N)$ where $v_i' = v_i - \ip{v_i-v_j,\omega}\omega$ and $v_j' = v_j + \ip{v_i-v_j,\omega}\omega$ with a random collision parameter $\omega\in S^{d-1}$ distributed according to $B(v_i-v_j,\cdot)$.
 The rate is chosen such that on average $N$ collisions occur per unit of time.
 More precisely, the generator of the Markov chain is given by